vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

 12. To automatically install the vSphere Integrated Containers plug-in for vSphere Client, leave the **Install UI Plugin** check box selected, and click **Continue**.

-    **NOTES**:
-    - The option to automatically install the  plug-in for the vSphere Client is available in vSphere Integrated Containers 1.4.3 and later.
-    - By default, in an environment in which multiple vSphere Integrated Containers are deployed to the same vCenter Server instance, the vSphere Integrated Containers plug-in connects to one appliance only.
+    **NOTE**: By default, in an environment in which multiple vSphere Integrated Containers are deployed to the same vCenter Server instance, the vSphere Integrated Containers plug-in connects to one appliance only.
 This appliance instance might not be the one that registered most recently with vCenter Server.
 Consequently, if there are older instances of the appliance registered with vCenter Server and you do not want the plug-in to automatically upgrade to the latest version, deselect the **Install UI Plugin** check box.
-You can see version information about the plug-in and the appliance in the Summary tab of the vSphere Integrated Containers plug-in in versions 1.4.3 and later.
-    - If you deselect the **Install UI Plugin** check box, you can install or upgrade the plug-in later.
+You can see version information about the plug-in and the appliance in the Summary tab of the vSphere Integrated Containers plug-in.
+If you deselect the **Install UI Plugin** check box, you can install or upgrade the plug-in later.
-    - If you are installing a version of vSphere Integrated Containers that pre-dates 1.4.3, you must install the plug-in manually.
 13. Verify that the certificate thumbprint for vCenter Server is valid, and click **Continue** to initialize the appliance.

-    Thumbprint verification occurs in vSphere Integrated Containers 1.4.3 and later.

 **Result**